GoTolstoy/tolstoy-toly-kb/products/play/product/shop/How-do-I-publish-videos-on-the-Shop-app-brand-page-or-homepage.md

 **Important:**
 You can only create your home page feed using videos that are already in your Tolstoy library.
-Click on the Video Library to access those videos.
-You can add videos to your Video Library by importing them from Instagram, TikTok, or uploading them directly to your Tolstoy Video Library.
+Click on Library to access those videos.
+You can add videos to your Library by importing them from Instagram, TikTok, or uploading them directly to your Library.

 ### Setting Shop Live